Verify Process Challenge Device - VPCD

 Ref: ISO 11140-1, ISO 17665-1

-Formulated in Australia by NCA Laboratories and made in the U.K.. the NCA Class 2 indicators are the only indicators in the market that can provide evidence that all critical parameters in the sterilization process have been present.
-Unlike the class 4,5 & 6, the class 2 indicator can detect the presence of air, which can cause blockage inside lumens and contain spore populations within the lumen.
-Typically mistake for a “Type 2” Indicator, the class 2 indicator detects volumes of air down to less than 1ml, which is the volume required to harvest a spore inside a lumen.
+Formulated in Australia by NCA Laboratories and made in the U.K.. the NCA Quattro indicators are the only indicators in the market that can provide evidence that all critical parameters in the sterilization process have been present.
+Unlike the class 4,5 & 6, the Quattro indicator can detect the presence of air, which can cause blockage inside lumens and contain spore populations within the lumen.
+Typically mistake for a “Type 2” Indicator, the Quattro indicator detects volumes of air down to less than 1ml, which is the volume required to harvest a spore inside a lumen.

-By using the class 2 indicator within the Verify Process Challenge Device (IVPCD), it provides a greater challenge to the chamber than any complex lumen instrument.
+By using the Quattro indicator within the Verify Process Challenge Device (IVPCD), it provides a greater challenge to the chamber than any complex lumen instrument.
 It eliminates the use of biological spore testing and the use of any other indicator, cutting major costs to the practice annually.

-By switching to the class 2 and the Verify, the practice is not only complying with all ASNZ, EN & ISO standards but also moving to a more reliable, sophisticated technology and confirming to best practice, protecting both the practice from liability and the patient from infection.
+By switching to the Quattro and the VPCD, the facility is not only complying with all ASNZ, EN & ISO standards but also moving to a more reliable, sophisticated technology and confirming to best practice, protecting both the practice from liability and the patient from infection.

 NCA Prime Pouches